 If a vehicles air conditioner blows out air that smells like the inside of old gym sneaker when the A/C is turned on, microbes are growing on the evaporator.
 Mold likes damp, dark places.
 Bacteria can also thrive under such conditions.
 Besides smelling bad, it can be unhealthy to breathe (ever hear of Legionnaires Disease?).

 To get rid of the unwanted organisms, various chemicals can be sprayed on the evaporator directly or through the blower ducts or air intake.
+Products like Febreeze and air fresheners can mask or reduce the odor, but to eliminate the source you need to use something that actually kills microbes (like Lysol or similar disinfectants).
 Many replacement evaporators have a special chemical coating that inhibits the growth of mold and bacteria.
 The drainage tubes that carry condensation away from the evaporator should also be inspected and cleaned.

 If the compressor has failed, or the system is full of sludge or contamination, the condenser, evaporator and hoses should all be flushed with an approved flushing chemical (such as Dura 141b) to clean the A/C system.
 Flushing can help prevent repeat compressor failures and system blockages by dislodging and cleaning out sludge and debris.
 Replacing badly contaminated parts such as the condenser, accumulator or receiver-drier and orifice tube or expansion valve is another way to get rid of these contaminants, but flushing is usually a more practical and economical choice.
 Regardless of which approach you use, the orifice tube or expansion valve should always be replaced when contamination is found.